Liam-Wilkinson/Machine-Learning-in-Survival-Analysis/README.md

 Simulation Study for Machine Learning Methods in Survival Analysis.

-Simulate survival times under a Weibull proportional hazards model with linear effects of the covariates on the hazard and varying levels of censoring.
+Simulate survival times under a Weibull proportional hazards model with either linear or linear and non-linear effects of the covariates on the hazard and varying levels of censoring.

 Splits simulated datasets into training and test datasets.